SoftMoonWebWare/Rigden-color-blind-websafe-interpolator/README.md

 http://softmoon-webware.com/MasterColorPicker_instructions.php

-Note the webafe-interpolator function can support any dataset.
+Note the websafe-interpolator function can support any dataset.
 The Rigden colorblind data is inplicitly included.